hivenetes/k8s-bootstrapper/infrastructure/terraform/README.md

     cp bootstrapper.tfvars.sample bootstrapper.tfvars
     ```

 4. Open the `bootstrapper.tfvars` file and adjust settings according to your needs using a text editor of your choice (preferably with [HCL](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) lint support).
+To see the default values, look at `variables.tf`.

+     **Important:**
+    You will need to replace the `do_token` with your own Personal Access Token.

+    List Kubernetes versions that can be used with DigitalOcean clusters.

+    ```console
+    doctl k8s options versions
+    ```
+    ```bash
+    Slug           Kubernetes Version    Supported Features
+    1.29.1-do.0     1.29.1                cluster-autoscaler, docr-integration, ha-control-plane, token-authentication
+    1.28.6-do.0     1.28.6                cluster-autoscaler, docr-integration, ha-control-plane, token-authentication
+    ...
+    ```

+    Choose the corresponding `Slug` and set the `doks_k8s_version` variable with the chosen Slug.
+If you forget to change this, and the default version in `variables.tf` no longer is supported, you will get an error saying "The argument "version" is required, but no definition was found."

+    Set the `doks_cluster_region` to region you'd like from the following list:

+    ```console
+    doctl kubernetes options regions
+    ```

+    Each worker node creates a Droplet.
+Ensure that your total number of nodes, `min_nodes`, and `max_nodes` are not above this.
+To check what your Droplet limit is run the following command:

+    ```console
+    doctl account get
+    ```

+    To see how many Droplets you already have you can do:

+    ```console
+    doctl compute droplet list --no-header | wc -l
+    ```

+    You may submit a request for a limit increase.

 5. Use `terraform plan` to inspect infra changes before applying:

     ```shell